Can I balance transfer to a current account?

 - I'd like to transfer £X from my card to a current account

 - Can I make a money transfer from this account please?

-If the credit card is offering a money transfer under a special offer or introductory deal, make sure to mention that as well.
+If the credit card provider is offering a money transfer under a special promotion or introductory deal, make sure to mention that as well.

-What not to ask for though is a super balance transfer, that's a term only super lame consumer sites (and us) use so it might be confusing for the operator.
+Don't ask for a super balance transfer.
+That's a term only super lame consumer sites (like us) use so it might be confusing for the operator.

-Note that some credit card providers specify that the amount can't be used to fund any old current account but only one that is in the same name as the credit card.
+Note that some credit card providers specify that the transfer can't be made to any old current account, insisting that it can only be made to one in the same name as the credit card.

 3. Paying off at 0%

 Outside of the introductory period the balance on the card will be subject to the standard interest rate.